 4. Do Not Spend Anything Unless You Can Afford It

+This habit is essential for maintaining strong basic financial literacy and avoiding unnecessary financial stress.
 Of course, when we mention spending, we do not discuss essential expenses like food, bills, rent, etc. We are talking about the other costs that may appear, such as entertainment or expensive clothes.

 Only spend the cash If you can genuinely afford these more frivolous expenses without throwing your budget out of sync.
 It is as simple as that.
 Pausing before spending can help you avoid purchases that quietly strain your budget.